 Jim had regularly been running for months — three marathons with no trouble at all.
 Everything seemed to be going great.
 Then, one day, after doing a relatively easy jog after work, he went home and sat down to take a nice drink of water.
-When he got up, the pain shocked him in his heel and at the back of his calf.
-It was so bad he had to walk with a limp for four days.
+When he got up, the pain in his heel and at the back of his calf shocked him.
+It was so bad, he walked with a limp for four days.

 What Is Achilles Tendonitis?